soymadip/portfolio/notes/java/0. CW/feb-22.md

 **Java's Garbage Collector (GC)** identifies and removes objects that are no longer reachable or referenced by any part of the program.
 # How Does It Work?
-*Java uses automatic garbage collection*, so you don’t need to manually free memory.
+*Java uses automatic garbage collection*, so you don't need to manually free memory.
-System.gc() can be used to suggest that the garbage collector runs, but it’s not guaranteed.
+System.gc() can be used to suggest that the garbage collector runs, but it's not guaranteed.

 ```java
 public class GarbageCollectionExample {
     public static void main(String[] args) {
         // Creating an object of the class